Each native extension contains an extension descriptor

 extension is either application-bundled or device-bundled, as discussed

-in Extension availability at runtime.
+Extension availability at runtime

 For each targeted platform,